traversys/DiscoEnhancements/README.md

 # DiscoEnhancements for BMC Discovery
-## Version 1.3
+## Version 1.4
 ### traversys.io

 This modest extension aims to bring some useful enhancements to the Discovery UI

-Supports version 10.2+ of BMC ADDM/Discovery
+Supports version 11+ of BMC ADDM/Discovery

 ## New
-* Updated for v11.2 of BMC Discovery
+* Tested on v11.3 of BMC Discovery.
-* Generic Query has been relocated to top of content page
-* Verified working on Firefox (unsigned)
+* Generic Query now floats with top bar + some minor improvements to layout so that it's not squishing on elements.
+* Generic Query will now automatically fill in the 'raw query' string of a generated report.
+* Have added an experimental feature that improves TPL file editing in appliance.

 ## Features